Addiction is an inability to stop using a substance or engaging in a behavior even though it is causing psychological and physical harm.

 Treatment can take a long time and may be complicated.
 Addiction is a chronic condition with a range of psychological and physical effects.
-Each substance or behavior may require different management.
+Each substance or behavior may require different management techniques.

 Addiction is a serious, chronic dependence on a substance or activity.
 The prevalence of addiction costs the U.S. economy hundreds of billions of dollars every year.

-A person with an addiction is unable to stop taking a substance or engaging in a behavior, though it has harmful effects on daily living.
+A person with addiction is unable to stop using a substance or engaging in a behavior even though it has harmful effects on daily living.

 Misuse is different from addiction.
-Substance misuse does not always lead to addiction, while addiction involves regular misuse of substances or engagement in harmful behavior.
+Substance misuse does not always lead to addiction, while addiction involves the regular misuse of substances or engagements in harmful behavior.

-Symptoms of addiction often include declining physical health, irritation, fatigue, and an inability to cease using a substance or engaging in a behavior.
-Addiction can lead to behavior that strains relationships and inhibits daily activities.
+Symptoms of addiction often include declining physical health, irritation, fatigue, and an inability to stop using a substance or engaging in a behavior.
+Addiction can also lead to behaviors that strain relationships and inhibit daily activities.

-Ceasing to use the substance or engage in the behavior often leads to withdrawal symptoms, including nausea and shaking.
-Do not attempt to suddenly stop using alcohol or benzodiazepines without medical supervision.
+Stopping the substance or behavior often leads to withdrawal symptoms.
+People should not attempt to suddenly stop using a substance or engaging in a certain behavior without medical supervision.

-Addiction treatment can be difficult, but it is effective.
+Addiction treatment can be difficult, but it is often effective.
 The best form of treatment depends on the substance and the presentation of the addiction, which varies from person to person.
-However, treatment often involves counseling, medication, and community support
+However, treatment usually involves medication, counseling, and community support.